akankshasrikanth/cues-and-yays/README.md

-# Cues and Yay!s - A Quiz App
+# Cues and Yay!s - A Quiz Web App

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.6.